cosimo-schiavoni/R_projects/README.md

 In order to run run the code, make sure to possess the right library set.

+***Navigation

+On the right-hand side, the app is composed by 2 main analysis components:
+1. Regression Result Box: Shows the statistical result of the linear regression between the selected dependent and independent variables;
+2. Box Plot: shows a graphical representation of the relationship between the selected variables.

+On the left-hand side, the prompt commands are available:
+1. Selection of the Province: the user can select the province of interest;
+2. Selection of the period: the user can restrict the analysis to a limited time period;
+3. Selection of the Bandwidth: the bandwidth is used as an internal parameter in order to define the geographical extension of the weighting Kernel Function and it defines the                                  number of closest provinces to be included.
+In this regard, closest provinces have higher weights on data as far as they affect more the
+                               environmental conditions of the selected province.
+4. Selecrtion of layout components: the user can decide the color of lines and dots, show/hide the interval confident range.

 ***Data Origin (2000 - 2015):

 Official data from 22 Chinese provinces (Hebei, Shanxi.
 Liaoning, Jilin, Heilongjiang, Jiangsu,Zhejiang, Anhui, Fujian, Jiangxi, Shandong, Henan, Hubei, Hunan, Guangdong,